-- 6.1 Determination of the type of timber (Drilling Test)-The type of timber (ebony) used shall be determined by drilling at a suitable point of the base of that particular handicraft item. - 6.2 Determination of moisture content (Moisture Content Test) - 6.2.1 Electrical method-Electrical moisture meters shall be used.
-When taking readings, the following rules shall apply: - (a) Correction figures for ebony, pre-determined by oven-drying method, shall be used to calculate the correct reading. - (b) Ebony handicraft items shall not be hot or surfacewet or contain large moisture gradients due to painting, preservative treating or due to a wet core. - (c) Readings shall be taken at 3 different points, and the average reading taken for the item under test. - 6.2.2 Oven-dry method-Any dispute concerning the moisture content shall be decided by recourse to the oven-drying method as described in C. S. 159: Ceylon Standard Code of Practice for Seasoning of Timber.
+6. 1 Determination of the type of timber (Drilling Test) The type of timber used shall be determined by drilling at a suitable point of the base of that particular handicraft item.

+- 6. 2 Determination of Moisture Content (Moisture Content Test). - 6.
+2. 1 Electrical Method Electrical Moisture meters shall be used.
+When taking readings, the following rules shall apply.

+- (a) Correction figures for the particular timber, pre-determined by oven-dry method, shall be used to calculate the correct reading. - (b) Handicraft items shall not be hot or surface wet or contain large moisture gradients due to painting, preservative treating or due to a wet core. - (c) Readings shall be taken at 3 different points, and the average reading taken for the item under test. - 6.
+2. 2 Oven dry method Any dispute concerning the moisture content shall be decided by recourse to the oven drying method as described in C. S. 159 Ceylon Standard Code of Practice for Seasoning of Timber.